hallatore/MeshBlend-docs/Getting started/index.md

 ---

-**Make sure you follow the setup guide word for word.
-Some things are easy to miss.**

 1. **[Setup](<Setup.md>)** - Takes you through the initial setup

 3. **[Blend Sizes](<Blend Sizes.md>)** - Learn how the blend sizes work